arbet/wordpress-linkedin-login/readme.txt

 * Use the shortcode [wpli_login_link] to display the sign in link anywhere on your site.
 * You can use [wpli_login_link text='Your Custom Link Text'] to generate a sign-in link with your own text.
 * [wpli_login_link redirect = 'http://example.com/your-redirect-page'] will redirect the user to a certain URL after login
+* [wpli_login_link class = 'class1 class2'] will add the corresponding CSS classes to the generated link
 You can find more information here: [LinkedIn Login Plugin](http://thoughtengineer.com/wordpress-linkedin-login-plugin/ "Your WordPress LinkedIn Login Solution").

 == Installation ==